momoso7/100-days-of-code/log.md

 **Today's Progress**: Relational databases with Python

 **Thoughts**: What we have learned yesterday regarding SQL will be applied to python.
 There will be some adjustments in syntax but it should be worth it in the long run.

+### Day 91: 18 February 2021
+**Today's Progress**: Advanced queries in Sqlalchemy

+**Thoughts**: Amazing!
+We were able to use sql functions such as count, sum, etc. and at the same time use more applicable python stuffs such as pd dataframe and pyplot.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)